-David Moss is the John G. McLean Professor at Harvard Business School, where he teaches in the Business, Government, and the International Economy (BGIE) unit.
+David Moss is the Paul Whiton Cherington Professor at Harvard Business School, where he teaches in the Business, Government, and the International Economy (BGIE) unit.
 He earned his B.A. from Cornell University and his Ph.D. from Yale.
 In 1992-1993, he served as a senior economist at Abt Associates.
 He joined the Harvard Business School faculty in July 1993.

-Professor Moss has created – and currently teaches – a financial history course in the second year of the MBA program entitled “Creating the Modern Financial System.”
-The course traces major developments in financial markets, institutions, and instruments from the early eighteenth century to today.
+Professor Moss has created – and currently teaches – both a financial history course in the second year of the Harvard MBA program (“Creating the Modern Financial System”) and a new course on democratic governance ("History of American Democracy") for Harvard undergraduates and MBA students.

-Professor Moss is the founder of the Tobin Project, a nonprofit research organization, and a member of the National Academy of Social Insurance.
-Recent honors include the Robert F. Greenhill Award, the Editors’ Prize from the American Bankruptcy Law Journal, the Student Association Faculty Award for outstanding teaching at the Harvard Business School (five times), and the American Risk and Insurance Association’s Annual Kulp-Wright Book Award for the “most influential text published on the economics of risk management and insurance.”
+Professor Moss is the founder of the Tobin Project, a nonprofit research organization that recently received the MacArthur Award for Creative and Effective Institutions.
+He is also a member of the National Academy of Social Insurance.
+Honors include the Robert F. Greenhill Award, the Editors’ Prize from the American Bankruptcy Law Journal, the Student Association Faculty Award for outstanding teaching at the Harvard Business School (eight times), and the American Risk and Insurance Association’s Annual Kulp-Wright Book Award for the “most influential text published on the economics of risk management and insurance.”